terakoya76/TIL/cloud/kubernetes/kubeadm.md

   --discovery-token-ca-cert-hash sha256:xxxxxxxxxxxxx
 ```

-When your cert is expired like below
+When you have an expired cert like below
 ```
 One or more conditions for hosting a new control plane instance is not satisfied.